Graph Neural Networks for Natural Language Processing: A Survey: Applications

 \subsubsection{Structural-data to Text}

 \paragraph{Background and Motivation} Despite the natural texts, many NLP applications evolve the data which is represented by explicit graph structure, such as SQL queries, knowledge graphs, AMR, etc. The task of structural-data is to generate the natural language from structural-data input.
 Traditional works~\citep{pourdamghani2016generating,pourdamghani-etal-2014-aligning} apply the linearization mechanisms which map the structural-data to sequential data and adopt the Seq2Seq architecture to generate the texts.
 To fully capture the rich structure information, recent efforts focus on GNN-based techniques to handle this task.
-In the following, we introduce GNN techniques for two typical cases, namely AMR-to-text generation and SQL-to-text generation.
+In the following, we introduce GNN techniques for three typical cases, namely AMR-to-text generation, SQL-to-text generation and RDF-to-text generation.

-\paragraph{Methodologies} Most GNN-based AMR-to-text and SQL-to-text approach typically construct domain-specific graphs such as AMR graphs and SQL-parsing-based graphs to organize the inputs.
+\paragraph{Methodologies} Most GNN-based AMR-to-text and SQL-to-text approaches typically construct domain-specific graphs such as AMR graphs and SQL-parsing-based graphs to organize the inputs.
+RDF-to-text generation often uses the graph structure inherent in the RDF triples.
 Following that, they apply Graph2Seq consisting of GNN encoders and sequential decoders to generate neural language outputs.
 This section summarizes various graph construction methods and the techniques employed to exploit the informative graphs.